 Actors, Architects, Ceramicists, Choreographers, Composers, Dancers, Directors, Filmmakers, Graphic Designers, Illustrators, Musicians, Novelists, Painters, Photographers, Poets, Printmakers, Producers, Sculptors, Singers, Storytellers, Theater Technicians, Writers...

-HFAINE.net (which you can pronounce "aitch-fain dot net" if you'd like) is a resource for practitioners in the visual, literary, and performing arts.
+HFAINE.net (which you can pronounce "aitch-fain dot net" if you'd like) is a resource for professional and amateur practitioners in the visual, literary, and performing arts.
 The arts thrive with community and collaboration, and wither with isolation and compartmentalization.
 Influential forces in our society would like to see the artistic efforts of those who stand for health freedom wither away.
 HFAINE.net hopes to help those artistic efforts blossom.
 This website seeks to support the "parallel polis" of medical-autonomy-minded individuals in New England.

 No Frills, Just Freedom